 - You can add storage capacity to fit your energy needs.

-- You save money on fuel costs vs. a traditional gas-powered generator.
+- You save money on fuel costs vs a traditional fossil-fuel-powered generator.

 - Using a transfer switch, you can restore power immediately if you integrate your backup system with your home wiring system.